gustavoaca1997/bluetooth-server-vent/README.md

 }
 ```

+Each field corresponds to one of these parameters:
+- Respiratory Rate (RR) (breaths per minute): between 8 – 40.
+- Tidal Volume (TV) (air volume pushed into lung): between 200 – 800 mL based on patient weight.
+- I/E Ratio (inspiratory/expiration time ratio): recommended to start around 1:2; best if adjustable between range of 1:1 – 1:4*.

 You can send an `"exit"` message to kill the server.
 Any other kind of message will be ignored or raise `"Parsing error"`.

 ## Tested app